global-asp/asp-source/en/0158_hen-and-eagle.md

 found.

 ##
-“Just give me a day,” Hen
+"Just give me a day," Hen
 begged Eagle.
-“Then you can
+"Then you can
 fix your wing and fly away to
-get food again.”
+get food again."
-“Just one more day,” said Eagle.
+"Just one more day," said Eagle.
-“If you can't find the needle, you'll have to give me one of your chicks as payment.”
+"If you can't find the needle, you'll have to give me one of your chicks as payment."

 ##
 When Eagle came the next day,